GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 The designs are being rendered from the [Super Gluu xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/super-gluu/login.xhtml).
 To customize the look and feel of the pages, follow the [customization guide](../operation/custom-design.md).

-## Using Super Gluu
-The below instructions provide basic information about using Super Gluu.
-Review the [Super Gluu User Guide](https://gluu.org/docs/supergluu/user-guide/) for full user documentation.

-### Device Enrollment
+## First-time Device Enrollment

 Super Gluu device enrollment happens during the first authentication attempt.
 The initial enrollment page displays a QR code that needs to be scanned with the Super Gluu app.

-### Subsequent Logins
+## Subsequent Logins
 If you use the default Super Gluu interception script, all subsequent authentications will trigger a push notification to the enrolled device, which can be approved or denied as needed.

+## Credential Management

+### Self-service
+To offer end-users a portal where they can manage their own account security preferences, including two-factor authentication credentials like Super Gluu, check out our new app, [Gluu Casa](https://casa.gluu.org).

-### Credential Management
+### Manual Device Management
 A user's Super Gluu device(s) can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry:

 1. Find the `DN` of the user in LDAP